 $4 per Seedling • 5 Seedlings per metric tonne

-When you purchase Health In Harmony offsets you are not just planting trees.
-Traditionally marginalized communities receive the funding to do the planting.
+Historically marginalized communities receive the funding to do the planting.
 Many of the planting teams are led by women, and work in tree planting represents a just transition from a destructive industry to a regenerative economy.
-Further, your offset dollars may sometimes buy seedlings from patients that used them to pay for healthcare at the ASRI medical center in Borneo, ensuring affordable and quality medical treatment, regardless of income level.
+Further, your offset may sometimes buy seedlings from patients that used them to pay for healthcare at the ASRI medical center in Borneo, ensuring affordable and quality medical treatment, regardless of income level.
 These seedlings are not planted in a monoculture but instead create stunningly diverse rainforest ecosystems, home to orangutans, cloud leopards, hornbills, and other endangered species.

 Offsets and Trees

-Trees in tropical rainforests sequester carbon at a faster rate than anywhere else in the world.
+Trees in tropical rainforests sequester carbon at a faster rate than anywhere else in the world (note, when we say ‘carbon’ throughout, we mean ‘carbon dioxide equivalent’).
 An average tropical rainforest tree sequesters a quarter metric tonne over the first 10 years of its life, according to multiple conservative estimates.
 Our reforestation sites consistently have an 80% survival rate, so we plant five trees to offset a metric tonne of carbon over 10 years.